 The University of Kentucky strongly supports the provision of designated parking spaces at a reasonable proximity to classroom buildings, residence halls, office buildings, and campus bus stops for students and employees with disabilities.

-Applying for a Disabled Student Permit
+Applying for an ADA Accessible Student Permit

 - Contact the Disability Resource Center (UK Students) or Disability Support Services (BCTC Students).
 They will assist you in gathering documentation from your physician, filling out application forms and providing you with a temporary permit while your forms are being processed.
 Additionally, they can assist you with any other special needs associated with attending classes at UK or BCTC.
-You may also print the disabled parking application directly from the web prior to contacting Disability Resources.
+You may also print the ADA accessible parking application directly from the web prior to contacting Disability Resources.

 - Submit your application and supporting documentation to Disability Resource Center (UK Students) or Disability Student Services (BCTC Students).